mtanzim/recipe-app-v2/README.md

 ## Overview

 *As of 6/26/2018, this project is marked complete.
-The unfinished tasks will be continued after further educational pursuits*
+The unfinished tasks will be continued after further educational pursuits.*

 Fullstack application being developed for educational purposes, using the MERN stack.